FranSal/Data-Cleaning-Course-Project/codebook.md

 When choosing wich of the data columns to get into my sub-set, upon inspection of the original documentation, I decided that the mean and std variables asked for this exercise were exclusively referring to those that included  "mean()" and "std()".
-Other of variables described in the features.txt  containing "meanFrec"  as well as others containing gravityMean were discarded; although it can be easily included by changing  just a pice of the code. to extract the columns of interest I used :
+Other of variables described in the features.txt  containing "meanFrec"  as well as others containing gravityMean were discarded; although it can be easily included by changing  just a pice of the code.

+To extract the columns of interest I used :
     features <- tbl_df(tmp[ grepl("mean()",tmp$V2) | grepl("std()",tmp$V2),])
 if we wanted to extract the missing columns this line of code shall be changed to:
     features <- tbl_df(tmp[ grepl("mean",tmp$V2) | grepl("std()",tmp$V2),])